kin-labs/rewards-engine/README.md

-# Kin RFCs
+# Kin Rewards Engine

-Here be Kin technology and economy RFCs.
-Opinions, issues, and pull requests welcome!
+This is the repository for the Kin Rewards Engine.
+Here you will find the latest iterations and resources pertaining to the KRE, as well as a place to submit improvement proposals.

 ![Kin Token](kin.png)